Memories of my Dad, Colonel Jack Sharp

 On Christmas morning we still had a few hours of work to do.
 And so at midday when it was ready, we had mom close her eyes and carried it up the stairs and he presented the gift to her.
 It was a moment of blazing joy – joy in Dad’s pride in his work, joy in Mom’s surprise at the what he had created and her appreciation of his loving labor, joy in Dad’s delight at mom’s reaction to his gift.
-Inga video-taped the giving of the gift and caught a beautiful image of their kiss in the reflection of the mirror.

 Dad’s favorite Winter

 In my last days with Dad we had a chance to talk for a few hours the way he always loved to talk.
 We talked about his book Cold Fronts, and he dictated captions for the last few photos he wanted added to the book.
 We went through a pile of mementos and filed them in various drawers.

 He saw me looking at a pile of paper on the top of his bookshelves.
 He said, “That’s the winter of 83.
 Those are the weather maps.
 Did I ever tell you about that winter?”

 No Dad, you never told me about the winter of 1983.

 And so he launched into the last long monologue about one of his favorite subjects – the weather.
 Weather was one of the big loves of his life.
 It was filled with beauty and drama.
 It engaged his love of rational analysis and predictions based on physical principles.